codeandtheory/YComponentBrowser/README.md

  ```
 where the user needs to provide the following parameters:
 * The name of the category.
-* Model for the view to be displayed, which again includes:
+* Model for the view to be displayed
-     * The title for the color.
-     * The color to display.
-     * The detail label which is an optional parameter, allows a user to display additional details if needed.
-     * The axis attribute which is an optional parameter with which a user can decide whether they want to display the title, details and color view to be displayed vertically or horizontally.

 ![EasterColor](https://user-images.githubusercontent.com/61827955/193268214-f80e4021-647f-48a7-836c-e1aea190f60f.png)